Eigen438/opgo/README.md

 ```

 ### The code above performs the following actions:
-- **Configuration**: Defines the OP metadata in the oppb.IssuerMeta struct.
+- **Configuration**: Defines the OP metadata in the `oppb.IssuerMeta` struct.
-- **Storage**: Initializes an in-memory storage using inmemstore.New and sets it to dataprovider.
+- **Storage**: Initializes an in-memory storage using `inmemstore.New` and sets it to `dataprovider`.
-- **SDK Initialization**: Creates an SDK instance using the opgo.NewHostedSdk function.
+- **SDK Initialization**: Creates an SDK instance using the `opgo.NewHostedSdk` function.
-- **Client Registration**: Registers an initial client using the s.ClientCreate function.
+- **Client Registration**: Registers an initial client using the `s.ClientCreate` function.
-- **Routing**: Obtains an http.ServeMux to handle requests to the OP's endpoints using s.ServeMux, and adds custom handlers (/login, /cancel).
+- **Routing**: Obtains an `http.ServeMux` to handle requests to the OP's endpoints using `s.ServeMux`, and adds custom handlers (`/login`, `/cancel`).
-- **Server Startup**: Starts an HTTP server using the net/http package to handle incoming requests.
+- **Server Startup**: Starts an HTTP server using the `net/http` package to handle incoming requests.

 ### Customization
-When using opgo, you can build your own unique OpenID Connect Provider by implementing and configuring the following aspects:
+When using opgo, users can build their own unique OpenID Connect Provider by implementing and configuring the following aspects:

-- **Storage**: Besides inmemstore, you can implement persistent storage using databases or other methods.
+- **Storage**: Besides `inmemstore`, users can implement persistent storage using databases or other methods.
-- **UI**: Instead of the testui package, you can implement your own authentication and consent screens.
+- **UI**: Instead of the `testui` package, users can implement their own authentication and consent screens.
-- **Callbacks**: You can implement callback functions to perform custom logic before and after authentication processes.
+- **Callbacks**: Users can implement callback functions to perform custom logic before and after authentication processes.
-- **Configuration**: By modifying structs like oppb.IssuerMeta and opgo.ClientParam, you can precisely control the behavior of your OP.
+- **Configuration**: By modifying structs like `oppb.IssuerMeta` and `opgo.ClientParam`, users can precisely control the behavior of their OP.

 # Contributing
 Feel free to submit bug reports and feature requests through GitHub Issues.
 Pull requests are also welcome.

 # Acknowledgment
-The development of opgo was inspired by Authlete.
+The development of opgo was inspired by [Authlete](https://www.authlete.com/).
 We extend our sincere gratitude to them.

 # License
 MIT License